 Ujjayi ONE is your first of the Ujjayi Pranayama steps

 Start lying in supported Savasana.
-(See one example of a blanket set up).
+(See above for examples of a blanket set up).

-See that you are lying evenly over the supports.
+Then, see that you are lying evenly over the supports.
 A folded blanket should support the neck and head.
-There should be a slight slope from the forehead to the chin, with a mild chin lock.
+Plus, there should be a slight slope from the forehead to the chin, with a mild chin lock.

 Take your time to draw the outer shoulder blades in and inner shoulder blades inwards.
 This will help open the chest from the back of the breastbone to the front.